CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

     >**Note:** Do not enable MFA, select **Ask Later**.

-1. First-time users are often prompted to Stay Signed In, if you see any such pop-up, click on **No**.
+1. First-time users are often prompted to Stay Signed In, if you see any such pop-up, click on **Yes**.

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.